 Touch lamps

-DailyCaring tip: Some customer reviews say that, with the plug adapter, the light could sometimes turn on by itself because of (normal) minor power surges.
+DailyCaring tip: Some customer reviews say that, with the plug adapter, the light can sometimes turn on by itself because of (normal) minor power surges.
 Using a power surge protector strip instead of plugging directly into the wall socket seems to help.

 Automatic night lights